 Mazes

-One of the most interesting and unusual activities for wheelchair-bound adults, mazes are an option that a lot of people don’t even consider.
+One of the most interesting and unusual activities for wheelchair-bound adults, mazes are an option many people don’t consider.
 They offer a chance to get outside and enjoy the sun on your face while giving you a safe, structured, controlled environment that’s easy to navigate in a wheelchair.
-Plus, solving mazes is fun mental exercise, as is chatting it up with any fellow maze-goers you encounter.
+Plus, solving mazes is a fun mental exercise, as is chatting it up with any fellow maze-goers you encounter.

-It’s one of those fun wheelchair activities that’s every bit as enjoyable on your own as it is with friends and family, so anytime you have a free afternoon, head to the maze nearest you and prepare to have fun!
-One of the most intriguing wheelchair outdoor activities on our list.
+It’s one of those fun wheelchair activities that are every bit as enjoyable on your own as it is with friends and family, so anytime you have a free afternoon, head to the maze nearest you and prepare to have fun!
+It is one of the most intriguing wheelchair outdoor activities on our list.

 Skydiving